-At the same time, I upgraded my old pair of ski boots – purchased used about a decade earlier – and discovered I’d been skiing in the wrong size boot all along.
-Once I discovered the control, stability, and lack of pain that skiing in properly sized boots allows, I could never go back.
+At the same time, I upgraded my old pair of ski boots – a used pair purchased from Play It Again Sports about a decade earlier – and discovered I’d been skiing in the wrong size boot all along.
+Once I discovered the control, stability, and absence of pain that skiing in properly sized boots allows, I could never go back.
 It’s definitely worth making sure your boots fit properly.

 Finally, sometimes it’s the little things.
 My fingers are ALWAYS cold.
 Pretty much every ski day used to come with at least ten guaranteed minutes of agony as my frozen fingers thawed.
 When I finally splashed out on a pair of mittens and luxurious heated glove liners, I started enjoying my ski days more.
 Go figure!

-Then use that spiffy new gear as a reason to hit the slopes more often this winter and focus on your technique.
+Then use that spiffy new (or new-to-you) gear as a reason to hit the slopes more often this winter and focus on your technique.
 You could be an advanced skier by spring.

 Share the Adventure